-Parents have a duty to ensure their children receive full-time education suitable to age, ability and aptitude and to any special needs they may have.
+Parents have a duty to ensure their children receive full-time education.
+This should be suitable to their age, ability and aptitude and to any special needs they may have.

-In accordance with the provisions of the Education Act 1996 parents may discharge this responsibility by ensuring the child attends school regularly or by providing suitable education in the form of alternative provision.
-This may be arranged through an alternative provider or may be primarily within the home.
-Such arrangements are sometimes described as 'Education Otherwise'.
-The Local Authority fully supports the rights of parents to make this choice and seeks to work co-operatively with them.
+In accordance with the provisions of the Education Act 1996 parents may discharge this responsibility.
+This is by ensuring children attend school regularly, or by providing suitable education in the form of alternative provision.
+This can be arranged through an alternative provider or be primarily within the home.
+These arrangements can be known as 'Education Otherwise'.
+This Council fully supports the rights of parents to make this choice and seeks to work jointly with them.

-The Local Authority has a duty to make enquiries if it appears that a child of compulsory school age in its area is not receiving suitable education.
+Councils must make enquiries, if it looks like a child of compulsory school age is not receiving suitable education.

 Parents must inform schools, in writing, if they intend to give other provision for a child.
 If that child is a registered pupil at a school.
-The headteacher cannot legally remove the child's name from the roll until this information is provided.
+The headteacher cannot legally remove the child's name from the roll, until this information is provided.
 Failure to follow this procedure will result in the child's name remaining on the school roll.
-In these circumstances the headteacher has a legal duty to follow Department for Education (DFE) guidance relating to missing or absent pupils.
+Headteachers have a legal duty to follow Department for Education guidance relating to missing / absent pupils, in these circumstances.

-If you intend to make arrangements to educate your child other than at school, or are already doing so, a form notifying the Local Authority using this form: Notification of intention to educate a child other than at school [PDF 54KB] .
+Do you intend to make arrangements to educate your child other than at school, or are already doing so?
+Notify the Local Authority using this form: Notification of intention to educate a child other than at school [PDF 54KB] .

-Please return completed forms to the Education Welfare Service
+Please return completed forms to: Education Welfare Service .

-For more information see GOV.UK: Educating your child at home
+For further details, see: GOV.UK: Educating your child at home .